vit-project/vit/COLOR.md

 Markers are short text indicators that appear in the leftmost column of a report when a column *not* in a report contains data that 'triggers' the marker.

-By default, markers are tied to the color configuration for the column/state in question, which means that a marker will only appear if the relevant TaskWarrior color setting is also enabled.
+By default, markers are tied to the color configuration for the column/state in question, which means that a marker will only appear if the relevant Taskwarrior color setting is also enabled.

 Markers are highly configurable, including displaying them without color, and customizing the indicator text for all markers.